darrynten/xero-oauth-php/README.md

     // we store oauth_token from $authData and direct user to
     // https://api.xero.com/oauth/Authorize?oauth_token=REQUEST_TOKEN_HERE
 }

+/**
+ * TODO
+ *
+ * All of the below should be kept and tracked using this package.
+ *
+ * Host applications that would need redirect urls etc would need
+ * to provide this in the config.
+ *
+ * There is configuration factory functionality in place for the
+ * three types of applications (public, partner, private) *
+ */

 // Get Access Token
 // We assume that user granted access by visiting this url